n3p4kr0/react-p3-udacicards/README.md

 The aim of the app is to help the user memorizing things.
 To that end, they can start a Quiz for each deck, to see if they are able to remember the answers to the questions.

-**This app is built with React Native (Expo).
-It has only been tested on Android (5, 8 and 10) and I do not guarantee its behaviour on iOS devices. **
+<b>This app is built with React Native (Expo).
+It has only been tested on Android (5, 8 and 10) and I do not guarantee its behaviour on iOS devices.</b>

 ## Installation